 Mlaoui is the croissant of my Moroccan mornings, just one of the delectable pastries from a Moroccan kitchen.

-Thin, crepe-like layers dotted with butter and flecks of charred pastry, mlaoui wafts toast and honey through oil-spotted brown paper, urging me to hurry home, and make mint tea.
+Thin, crepe-like layers dotted with butter and flecks of charred pastry, mlaoui wafts toast and honey through the oil-spotted brown paper, urging me to hurry home and make mint tea.
 Quickly, too, while the bread is still crispy warm.
 It’s neither crescent-shaped nor puffed, but the associations resonate.